victorchanglee/SpinVibe/README.md

 ## Contributing and Support

 Please use the [Issue Tracker](https://github.com/victorchanglee/SpinVibe/issues) to report bugs or request new features.
 Contributions are also welcome!
-Please use the Fork and Pull workflow to contribute.
+Please use the Pull Request and Fork workflow to contribute.

+## Contact

+For questions or collaboration, please email: victor.changlee@northwestern.edu or jrondinelli@northwestern.edu